tanmay-bhat/tanmay-bhat.github.io/content/posts/helm-chart-testing-github-actions.md

 Error: INSTALLATION FAILED: Ingress.extensions "my-app-ingress" is invalid: spec.rules[0].http.paths: Required value
 ```

-### Trigger Github Actions for Push and other Events
+### Trigger GitHub Actions for Push and other Events

-Similar to the above cconfig, you can just configure Github actions to trigger whenever a push to the main ( or any other) branch happens.
-Or you can combine the trigger with push and pull reqeuest.
+Similar to the above config, you can just configure GitHub actions to trigger whenever a push to the main (or any other) branch happens.
+Or you can combine the trigger with push and pull request.

 ```bash
 #For both